 Learn how to reduce your food waste, so you don’t need to throw so much away.
 If there is food spillage, clean it up when it happens.
 Spray the shelves to kill any bacteria.
 Then wipe the inside clean with hot water.

 Next, it’s the microwave.
 Your microwave might be the most used appliance in the house.
 Microwaves get gross.
-It’s pretty easy to steam clean a microwave.
+It’s pretty easy to clean a microwave with vinegar.

 Of course, the same goes for your coffee maker and other appliances that look insignificant until you need them.
 You can descale a Keurig with white vinegar.